Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages

 component to render a summary of the content, by taking the first block in your blog post content and rendering it:

-There's many other things inside of your blog schema that you can add to your project.
-As an exercise, consider one of the following to dig in and continue to develop your understanding of how to build with a headless CMS:
+There are many other things inside of your blog schema that you can add to your project.
+As an exercise, consider one of the following to continue developing your understanding of how to build with a headless CMS:

 - Create